delpapa/TweetGen/README.md

 ### Using the model

 To run the model, simply navigate to the main folder and type `python3 twitter_username.py`.
 This script loads parameters, network model, and auxiliary functions.
-The important parameters, which can be changed in the `params.json` file are:
+The important parameters, which can be changed in `params.json`, are:

 Data related parameters: